Night1099/Nvidia-Remix-Texture-USDA-Batch-Ingestion/README.md

 TO DO:

-Add Roughness and mettalic map support
+Add Roughness and metallic map support
 Give user choice of what maps to batch ingest ie only diffuse

 DISCLAIMER: